prebid/prebid.github.io/dev-docs/integrate-with-the-prebid-analytics-api.md

 ---
 layout: page_v2
-title: Integrate with the Prebid Analytics API
+title: How to Add an Analytics Adapter
-description: Integrate with the Prebid Analytics API
+description: How to add an analytics adapter
 pid: 28
 top_nav_section: dev_docs
 nav_section: adapters